Comprehension isn’t an activity that most people relish.

 You can go: left, right or up / down the middle but you can’t change direction half way through ago.

-If anyone lands on the BFG, I must read a paragraph, page or chapter (depending what is suitable).
+If anyone lands on the BFG, I must read a paragraph, page or chapter (depending on what is suitable).
 If anyone lands on Sophie, you must read.

 The other spaces are forfeits such as read another page, have another go, miss a turn, other person reads, etc.

 By incorporating a game into the task, it takes the pressure of the person who must read.

 It also means that one person doesn’t have the daunting task of reading long extracts from the book/ article.

 At the end of a few pages or a chapter there will be a task to complete such as:

 Draw and illustrate a picture of (something that was described in the page).